rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 ### 5.1.1 Introduction

-**Occlusion** tries to answer a important question we have already seen: Given some number of overlapping triangles, which triangle is visible at each pixel?
+**Occlusion** tries to answer an important question we have already seen: Given some number of overlapping triangles, which triangle is visible at each pixel?

-We will explore some technqiues to solve this problem in the following sub-chapters.
+We will explore some techniques to solve this problem in the following subchapters.

 ### 5.1.2 The Depth Buffer (Z-Buffer)

-We can determine the occlusion by using a **Z-buffer.** For each voerage sample point, the depth-buffer stores the depth of the closest triangle at this sample point that has been processed by the render so far.
+We can determine the occlusion by using a **Z-buffer.** For each coverage sample point, the depth-buffer stores the depth of the closest triangle at this sample point that has been processed by the render so far.
 We use a grayscale value for each sample point to indicate the distance:

 - Black = indicates a small distance
 - White = indicates a large distance